nour-ezzehi/Travail-des-Femmes-Agricultrices/README.md

-📊 Analysis of Model Performance Your classification reports show imbalanced performance across different target variables.
+📊 Analysis of Model Performance.
+The classification reports show imbalanced performance across different target variables.
 Let's break it down:

 🔹 Troubles cardio-respiratoires Accuracy: 69% → Not bad, but we need to analyze class balance.
 Precision (Class 1): 1.00 → When the model predicts class 1, it's always correct.
 Recall (Class 1): 0.17 → Very low.
 The model is missing a lot of actual 1s. 💡 Issue: The model is biased toward class 0, detecting almost all 0s but missing most 1s.